janyksteenbeek/nporadio-visualradio-stream-grabber/README.md

 ```

 After that, the server is available on port 8080.

-You can get the stream link by requesting `/nporadio2.m3u8`.
+## Streams

+The following streams are available:

+-  `/nporadio2.m3u8` - M3U8 stream with FairPlay DRM (HLS)
+-  `/nporadio2.mpd` - MPEG-DASH stream with Widevine DRM (DASH)

 ## Environment variables